Cash Nerd! logo

 • Website provides no transparency on rates, terms, APRs, or typical loan amounts—critical details absent

-• No customer reviews, testimonials, or independent verification of funding success available on website
+• No customer reviews, testimonials, or comparable public verification context of funding success available on website

-• Broker model introduces additional friction; unclear whether pricing is transparent or includes broker markups
+• Broker model introduces additional friction; unclear whether pricing is listed or includes broker markups

 • Claims about 'unbiased recommendations' and 'impartial guidance' are common broker marketing language without substantiation